 We have established a global sales and marketing network for our solar products.
-Our experienced local sales and marketing teams located in 16 overseas subsidiaries around the world conduct sales, marketing and brand development for our products, solicit product feedback and provide localized and easily-accessible customer services.
+Our experienced local sales and marketing teams located in 15 overseas subsidiaries around the world conduct sales, marketing and brand development for our products, solicit product feedback and provide localized and easily-accessible customer services.
 We also selectively use sales agents and distributors to expand our overseas footprint with reduced overhead costs.

 Through this global sales and marketing network, we have been able to efficiently coordinate our production and sales efforts to meet the needs of a diverse set of customers worldwide and continuously expand our customer base across continents.
-As of September 30, 2017, we had developed a diversified customer base comprised of more than 1,500 customers across 96 countries, including China, the United States, Japan, Germany, the United Kingdom, Chile, South Africa, India, Mexico, Brazil,

-United Arab Emirates, Italy, Spain, France, Belgium.
-The following charts set forth our total module shipments breakdown by regions for the year ended December 31, 2016 and nine months ended September 30, 2017:
+As of December 31, 2018, we had developed a diversified customer base comprised of more than 2,100 customers across more than 100 countries and regions, including China, the United States, Japan, Germany, Australia, the United Kingdom, Chile, South Africa, India, Mexico, Brazil, United Arab Emirates, Italy, Spain, France, Belgium.
+The following chart sets forth our total module shipments breakdown by regions for the year ended December 31, 2018: